 In Hawaii, the maximum speed limit for cars is 60 mph.
 The maximum highway speed for trucks is also 60 mph.
-These are maximum speeds.
-Speeds may be lower on highway passing through urban areas.
+Maximum speeds may only apply to small sections of designated roads - not all highways.
 Always observe posted traffic laws and drive safely for the weather and road conditions.

 Hawaii allows new drivers to get their learners permit at the age of 15 years and 6 months.
 You must have your provisional license for a minimum of 6 months.
 Drivers can then get their intermediate license at 16.
 An Intermediate License imposes restricts on when you are allowed to drive and how many passengers are allowed in the car, but allows you to drive yourself without an instructor in the car.

 In Hawaii, drivers can obtain their full drivers license at the age of 17.

 Hawaii requires you to renew your license every 8 years.
 Older drivers face additional renewal requirements:

 The state of Hawaii enforces increased penalties for speeding violations within work zones.
 These increased penalties are known as Work Zone Enhancements.
 Work Zone Enhanced Penalties may be assessed even if workers are not currently present and working.
 In Hawaii, Work Zone Enhacements are:

 The legal Blood Alcohol Content (BAC) is 0.08%.
 States often enforce more strict mandatory penalties for drivers above a certain BAC.
 In Hawaii, driving with a BAC above 0.15% will trigger automatic enhanced minimum penalties.

 Texting while driving is illegal in most but not all states.
 In Hawaii, hand-held devices such as phones and mp3 player are banned for all drivers, regardless of age.
 Hands-free interaction with cellphones is allowed.